 Shopping for a tablet can be a confusing experience.
-Do you buy the iPad, an Android competitor or a powerful Windows 8 slate?
-Check out our reviews of the best tablets of 2014 and our tablet buying guide to compare models and find the right slate for your needs.
+Do you buy the iPad, an Android competitor or a powerful Windows slate?
+Check out our tablet reviews and buying guides to find the right slate for your needs.

 The Asus ZenPad Z8 is a 7.9-inch Android tablet with solid performance and a beautiful display.

 The BQ Aquaris M10 Ubuntu Edition runs the Linux operating system out of the box but struggles at multitasking.

 This is the tablet parents should get if they want to punish their kids.

 The Dell Latitude 11 5175 is a great 10.8-inch business tablet that offers snappy performance, solid durability and an optional keyboard for stellar battery life.

 The LeapFrog Epic is a child-friendly, 7-inch tablet with a fun home screen and good apps, but sluggish performance holds it back.

 The Samsung Galaxy TabPro S is a stylish, 12-inch, detachable 2-in-1 with a beautiful display and OK performance, but its keyboard needs work.

 The Vaio Z Flip's bold display, fast performance and long battery life make it a strong 2-in-1, but the touchpad could be better.